from-es/linkclump-plus/README.md

 ```
 bode {
 	margin: 0 auto;
-    max-width: 1080px;
+	width: 1080px; /* or "min-width: 1080px;" or "max-width: 1080px;" */
 }
 ```

 This issue may be resolved by using [Stylus](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne "https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne") to overwrite the style specified for the body element of the page as follows.

 ```
+/* How to deal with misalignment when selecting with mouse (reference example) */

 /*
-	How to deal with misalignment when selecting with mouse (reference example)
-*/

-/*
 	The style sheet applied to the body element is overwritten
 */
 body {
 	margin: 0 !important;
-    max-width: initial !important;
+	width: initial !important; /* or "min-width: initial !important;" or "max-width: initial !important;" */
 }

 /*